-The top of a flat roof is a popular location to place commercial HVAC units, but this is also one of the biggest causes of roof leaks and damage.
-Any penetrating objects on a flat roof are areas that need regular inspection, but because of the large size and weight of commercial HVAC units, they require the most attention.
+The top of a flat roof is a popular location to place commercial HVAC units.
+However, this is also one of the biggest causes of roof leaks and damage.
+Any penetrating objects on a flat roof are areas that need regular inspection.
+This is because of the large size and weight of commercial HVAC units, they require the most attention.
 Here are 4 reasons to regularly inspect the area around HVAC units on flat roofs.

 - Flashing not sealed well

 - Condensation draining is puddling